-This recipe is one of those recipes that called itself Bourbon Chicken ....
-But it's not.
-At least not in my opinion.
-Again, a really good recipe (which is why I am sharing it with you).
+This recipe is one of those recipes that called itself Bourbon Chicken.
+A really good recipe (which is why I am sharing it with you).

 Spicy-Sweet Chinese Chicken

 Do you ever get mad-crazy cravings, the kind that just will not go away until it is satisfied?
 Of course you do.
 One of my recent cravings has been for “Bourbon Chicken”.
 FYI – I am a woman on a mission.
 I know y’all know that Bourbon Chicken they sell in most mall food courts?!